-Before Viet-Nam was divided, almost all its industry was in the North.
-Today in South Viet-Nam more than 800 new or rehabilitated factories--textile, cement, pharmaceutical, plastic, paint--are employing 75,000 workers and contributing one-fourth of the gross national product.
-Because of security and nearness to markets, industry is concentrated in the vicinity of Saigon.
+Before Viet-Nam was divided, almost all of its industry was in the North.
+Until the Communist Tet offensive in January 1968, South Viet-Nam had in operation more than 800 new or rehabilitated factories-textile, cement, pharmaceutical, plastic, paint-employing 75,000 workers and contributing one-fourth of the gross national product.
+As a result of the Tet offensive, 34 plants were damaged in varying degree.
+Of these, 19 were textile factories.
+An estimated 10,755 workers were left unemployed.